WHO Radiation Emergency Medical Preparedness and Assistance Network

 All sophisticated medical treatments are available in each state, at least within each capital city.
 Whilst all these facilities are not available in any one hospital they can be accessed as needed for particular patients medical requirements.
 Expert advice on radiation medicine is available in each state but it is most probable that the first line medical response in a radiation accident in Australia would be the local acute general hospital.
 This is appropriate as these hospitals manage acute trauma routinely.
 In the event of accidents involving radiation, these hospitals can access the physics and radiation medicine advice they need by contacting the local state radiation centre or via ARPANSA.

-The purpose of the Manual on the Medical Management of Individuals Involved in Radiation Accidents - TR 131 is to assist physicians, particularly those in accident and emergency departments of hospitals, nurses and medical and health physicists in the medical management of individuals who have been involved in radiation accidents.
+The purpose of the Australian Clinical Guidelines for Radiological Emergencies is to assist physicians, particularly those in accident and emergency departments of hospitals, nurses and medical and health physicists in the medical management of individuals who have been involved in radiation accidents.
 Medical administrators should also find it helpful in planning for action to be taken within a hospital when such individuals are admitted to the hospital.

 For medical personnel it will enable them to more effectively manage people who are involved in radiation accident/emergency situations and to take into account the risks arising from different radiation sources.
 It will also give a better appreciation of the essential elements of a hospital's response plans for radiation emergencies and the adoption of disaster plans for multiple casualties.